-Information about resolution 22
+Information about resolution 21

-Authority is sought in resolution 22 to purchase up to 10% of the issued ordinary share capital of the company, continuing the authority granted by the shareholders at previous annual general meetings.
+Authority is sought in resolution 21 to purchase up to 10% of the issued ordinary share capital of the company (excluding treasury shares), continuing the authority granted by the shareholders at previous annual general meetings.

-Resolution 22 specifies the maximum number of shares that may be purchased and the minimum and maximum prices at which they may be bought.
+Resolution 21 specifies the maximum number of shares that may be purchased and the minimum and maximum prices at which they may be bought.

-For information, as at 16 March 2017, there were options outstanding over 25,297,419 ordinary shares, representing 0.13% of the company's issued ordinary share capital (excluding treasury shares).
-If the authority given by resolution 22 were to be fully used, in addition to the authority that currently exists, these would then represent 0.16% of the company's issued ordinary share capital (excluding treasury shares).
+For information, as at 8 March 2018, there were options outstanding over 21,066,965 ordinary shares, representing 0.11% of the company's issued ordinary share capital (excluding treasury shares).
+If the authority given by resolution 21 were to be fully used, in addition to the authority that currently exists, these would then represent 0.13% of the company's issued ordinary share capital (excluding treasury shares).
 The company has no warrants in issue in relation to its shares.

-The authority will expire at the conclusion of the annual general meeting in 2018 or on 17 August 2018, whichever is the earlier.
+The authority will expire at the conclusion of the annual general meeting in 2019 or on 21 August 2019, whichever is the earlier.

-Intentions concerning resolution 22
+Intentions concerning resolution 21

-The directors will exercise the authority conferred pursuant to resolution 22 only when to do so would be in the best interests of shareholders generally.
+The directors will exercise the authority conferred pursuant to resolution 21 only when to do so would be in the best interests of shareholders generally.